Cody Glass: Professional

+International play

+On May 5, 2023, Glass was named to Canada senior team at the 2023 IIHF World Championship where he recorded four assists in ten games and won a gold medal.

 Player profile

-Described as a quick-skating and mobile playmaker, Glass says he models his play after Patrice Bergeron of the Boston Bruins.
-Teammate Max Pacioretty said “He [Glass] has the ultimate hockey tool, and that's hockey IQ and knowing where to be on the ice.”
+Described as a quick-skating and mobile playmaker, Glass said he modeled his play after Patrice Bergeron.
+Teammate Max Pacioretty said "He [Glass] has the ultimate hockey tool, and that's hockey IQ and knowing where to be on the ice."